Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/README.md

 The most significant of these risks are shown in the corresponding risk matrix seen in Figure 8.
 These are pivotal factors in variables of likelihood and severity that will need ongoing monitoring to ensure continual program effectiveness and improvement.

 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/33964998-d2b2-4828-a8f1-245fce40afef)
+Figure 8: Risk Matrix

 #### Sensitivity Analysis
 Selected quantifiable risks of variable mortality reduction and intervention costs, implicit to our program design, were measured in sensitivity analysis to manage profitability forecasts.
 Sensitvity analysis leveraged the same processes as seen in Appendix B2, but with different underlying assumptions.

 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/0da9a3ec-e48c-4111-b44a-2119e39b7656)
 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/dfb97216-684e-48c9-97ec-e16508990833)
 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/2c0386b7-6a27-4707-a9b8-bd4480c34254)

-(Figures 9-11 - T20 Smoker)
+Figures 9, 10 & 11: T20 Smoker Intervention, Market Rate & Variable Cost

 The T20 Smokers Package is highly volatile to changes in mortality and intervention expense parameters and hence have less stable profits, as seen in Figure 9.
 The extremities of our parameters either reducing profitability by 19.32% or increasing profitability by 46.16%.
 With investment rate and variable expense measures however, it is profitable across all measures (see Figures 10 and 11).
 Monitoring and control are required with this particular package with respect to parameter predictors and black swan events that cause drastic change.

 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/8deaa1a7-9889-47c2-934a-e32e37ce7f33)
 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/b2caa0fe-130b-45da-8232-19aa1eb94b22)
 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/5c8ba281-5e6d-4a91-bf43-88065904b859)

-(Figures 12-14 - T20 Non-Smoker)
+Figures 12, 13 & 14: Intervention, Market Rate & Variable Cost

 In comparison, non-smoker term contracts are more stable to changes in mortality and intervention expenses (see Figure 12).
 Variable expenses, however, have a more pronounced impact on profitability, as depicted in Figure 14 with losses on higher ranges.

 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/db881683-2a7a-4f72-ba58-acca7249f999)
 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/87a5ba49-2593-4f8e-ba05-e12224fcc504)
 ![image](https://github.com/Actuarial-Control-Cycle-T1-2024/Lumarian-Consulting-Group-SuperLife-Saving-Lives/assets/165276990/a1beb59c-836a-4009-948b-4694bc053a8f)

-(Figures 15-17 - Whole Life)
+Figures 15, 16 & 17: Whole Life Intervention, Market Rate & Variable Cost

 As seen in Figures 15-17, the WL Non-Smoker Package has the most stable profits, with profits in nearly all simulated scenarios of intervention.
 Large increases to variable expense pose a large risk which will require mitigation techniques discussed above.
 The sensitivity analysis suggests there is a strong degree of certainty that the WL Non-Smoker Program will increase profit in comparison to those without intervention.
 The T20 Non-Smoker Program is also almost certainly a beneficial program with only concerns in extremities of expense and mortality.
 The T20 Smoker Program is still beneficial, however, has greater profit variability.
 The differential of the benefits is extended by our focus on different face value cases, where lower socio-economic classes face greater mortality improvements through healthcare programs and gives more assurance to our models.